official-sounding/NotifyBot/README.md

 ##The Future
 For now, the library listens for a particular user, and sends and recieves messages to a single XMPP endpoint.
 The idea in the near future is to provide a subscription model where users can subscribe and unsubscribe their nicks with in-channel commands, persisting the data in some sort of datastore.
 I am also considering adding some mechanism to send/recieve messages via private message with the bot.

+Also, I need to add logging and better exception handling.

 ## License